TYPO3-extensions/gridelements/Documentation/Chapters/Introduction/Index.rst

 """"""""""""""""""""""""""""""""""""""""""""""

 - Completely TypoScript based backend layout

+- Allowed and (brandnew) disallowed content types, list types and grid types as well as maximum items per column configurable via wizard or TypoScript

 - Comfortable point and click wizard to create backend layout structures and assign columns and allowed content types